pemujo/Dialogflow-Policy-enforcer/README.md

        Fulfillments.UpdateFulfillment
        )

     Or

-  * Make sure to grant Publisher permissions to the logging service account.

-  Or

     * Run `create_sink.sh`

+    And  Make sure to grant Publisher permissions to the logging service account.

 4. Create Cloud Function as a subscription of the Pub/sub topic and implement Cloud function with main.py code